 Additive Manufacturing Composites with Flow Induced Fiber Alignment (RFT-595)

-3D printing or additive manufacturing is digital modelling and printing one layer at a time, to get a finished product.
+3D printing or additive manufacturing is digital modeling and printing one layer at a time, to get a finished product.
 Stereolithography is one of the commonly used techniques for 3D printing.
 There are several drawbacks with currently available stereolithography (SLA) resins, prominently with respect to poor mechanical properties.
 Researchers at NDSU have developed a novel modification of SLA 3D printer to induce fiber alignment in 3D printed products.
 A special apparatus was constructed and added to the SLA printer to maintain uniform fiber dispersion in each printed part.
 The modified configuration hosts a dual curing system that assists in uniform fiber dispersion and orientation.
 Fibers can be aligned layer by layer during curing, reinforcing the resin to produce stronger 3D prints, with improved mechanical properties such as flexibility and tensile strength.
 The use of reinforced fibers in the resin matrix also allows an improvement in the load bearing and penetrative properties of both the matrix and the fiber, as compared to the ones with any reinforcement.

 SLA resins exhibit improved mechanical properties such as: